 - o Preview Officer Buckle and Gloria, and identify places where children are likely to have difficulty with comprehension.
 Mark them with a sticky note and write down the fix-up strategies you may discuss for each example.
 You could also note possible questions for rich discussion. - Cut out and laminate the Comprehension Monitoring Icons.
-Use of the icons is optional; you may prefer that your students raise a hand or give a thumbs-down signal to indicate when they don't understand something in the text. - Hang the Fix-Up Strategies Poster in your classroom; you will refer students to it as you read, particularly when the text doesn't make sense. - Read the entire book during this lesson, and regulate your time to allow for plenty of discussion at the end.
+Use of the icons is optional; you may prefer that students raise a hand or give a thumbs-down signal to indicate when they don't understand something in the text. - o Hang the Fix-Up Strategies Poster in your classroom; you will refer students to it as you read. - Read the entire book during this lesson, and regulate your time to allow for plenty of discussion at the end.
 You could discuss questions as a whole group or break students into smaller groups and use talking chips to ensure each student gets to contribute to the discussion.
 Small groups should still report to the larger group so you can guide students' higher-level thinking skills.